kant-ai/bandsaw/docs/user_guide.md

 Each task has a unique `task_id` that is derived from the code that is executed.
 This can be used to differentiate between different tasks.

-Task can be given additional keyword arguments, that influence how they are executed.
+Task can be given additional advice parameters, that influence how they are executed.
-These keyword arguments can be given as keyword arguments to the decorator:
+These advice parameters can be given as keyword arguments to the decorator:

 ```python
 @bandsaw.task(my='argument')